 |

-Centrally inserted central catheters (CICCs) or central venous catheters (CVCs) are short-term devices inserted via the veins in the neck or chest including the jugular, subclavian, or axillary veins.
+Centrally inserted central catheters (CICCs) previously central venous catheters (CVCs) are short-term devices inserted via the veins in the neck or chest including the jugular, subclavian, or axillary veins.

 - single or multiple lumens allowing for the administration of multiple, high volume or concurrent incompatible solutions or medications

-- non-tunnelled so the catheter enters the vein near the skin puncture site or tunnelled catheter where the skin exit site is a distance from the venepuncture for optimal dressing and securement application
+- non-tunnelled as the catheter enters the vein near the skin puncture site or tunnelled catheter where the skin exit site is a distance from the venepuncture site to facilitate optimal dressing and securement application

 - coated, bonded or impregnated with heparin, antimicrobials, silver, antiseptic